SnailUSB/stardew-unobtainable-items/README.md

 # China exclusive item
 - Panda hat

-This is an item that you can get normally in chinese exsluive item, but for some reason its left in the normal version of stardew valley, just unobatainable
+This is an item that you can get normally in chinese version of stardew valley, but for some reason its left in the normal version of stardew valley, just unobatainable

 # Other features on this save
 - Empty Cleared out Farm